lyceum-allotments/lyceum-allotments/content/post/two_subprocess_with_pipes.md

-There is a Python module called [`Queue`](https://docs.python.org/2/library/queue.html#Queue.Queue) that implements a thread safe queue, one thread can put objects on a queue and another thread can pop objects off, safe in the knowledge that these things are safe despite the fact that they may be happening simultaneously.
+There is a Python module called [`Queue`](https://docs.python.org/2/library/queue.html#Queue.Queue) that implements a thread-safe queue, one thread can put objects on a queue and another thread can pop objects off, safe in the knowledge that these things are safe despite the fact that they may be happening simultaneously.